-Industrial catalysts are essential for achieving global climate goals.
-They enable the efficiency of existing processes to be increased, low-emission technologies to be developed and sustainable energy sources to be used.
-Their use and further development will be crucial to achieving a climate-neutral future.
+Industrial catalysts are indispensable for achieving global climate goals.
+They enable the efficiency improvement of existing processes, the development of low-emission technologies, and the use of sustainable energy sources.
+Their application and further development will be crucial for achieving a climate-neutral future.

 1. Promotion of green energy sources